PhotonVision/photonvision/docs/source/docs/additional-resources/config.md

 - imgSaves
   - Contains images saved with the input/output save commands.
 - logs
   - Contains timestamped logs in the format {code}`photonvision-YYYY-MM-D_HH-MM-SS.log`.
-Note that on Pi these timestamps will likely be significantly behind the real time.
+These timestamps will likely be significantly behind the real time.
+Coprocessors on the robot have no way to get current time.
 - hardwareSettings.json
   - Contains hardware settings.
 Currently this includes only the LED brightness.
 - networkSettings.json